 Democratic gubernatorial nominee Roy Barnes:

 “Eighteen percent of Georgians are uninsured, and even more are underinsured.
 Those individuals that are inadequately insured are less likely to receive preventive and primary care services and ultimately face worse health outcomes; further, they are forced to rely on emergency health care services, driving up health costs for taxpayers and putting undue strain on hospitals and health care providers.
 A majority of Georgians receive health care benefits through their employer; however, as unemployment has risen in Georgia, so has the number of uninsured individuals.
-We can start reducing the number of uninsured Georgians by creating more jobs in the state.
+We can start reducing the number of uninsured Georgians by creating more jobs in the state.”
+There are many Mini C-Arms for sale that are very beneficial for every hospital to organize work easily and complete it successfully.

 “My vision for public health in Georgia is simple – we need to have a public health system that addresses the needs of the diverse communities across our state.
 Prevention – not just treatment and preparedness – is vital, which means that we must be willing to support the vehicles that provide valuable public health services for Georgia families.
 Therefore, we must protect funding for grant-in-aid to the counties that need it most, while also providing county health departments with the resources they need to serve their unique populations.